 Our first plastic free shaving guide explained how switching to a double edge safety razor reduces waste and improves your environmental footprint (while also improving your shave!).
-Switching to a DE razor is a fantastic way to start, but there are other steps you can take to become more environmentally friendly with your shave.
+Switching to a DE razor is a fantastic way to start (and you can find out more about choosing the best safety razor here!), but there are other steps you can take to become more environmentally friendly with your shave.

 Single Use Plastic vs Reusable

 There are two varieties of plastic that can be found around our homes: single-use plastic and reusable.
 Unfortunately, the most common variety is single-use.
 The name is self-explanatory: it refers to plastic which we use once before throwing away.
 It’s often plastic that can’t be recycled too, which is even worse for the environment.
 It includes things like the films that encase DVD boxes, plastic packaging around your vegetables, crisp packets, bottles of water - and the products found in our bathroom cupboards are no exception.

 Reusable plastic, on the other hand, is plastic that we use multiple times - or can use multiple times such as plastic boxes.
 Reusable plastic is much better for the environment than single-use plastic.

 If you can’t find an alternative to plastic - or it’s too far out of your budget at this time - then you can still choose reusable plastic over single use.
 For example, some shaving soaps come wrapped in single-use plastic.
 Instead, you could opt for shaving soap in reusable plastic pots.